krogalev386/simple_messenger/README.md

 * reliable
 * and blazing fast

-enviroment for communication - you can find it anywhere but there.
+enviroment for communication - you can find it anywhere but here.
 At least today.
 Don't worry, we will notify you when you can come back here for all this ~(No, we won't)~.

 Currently the project consists of the more-or-less functioning C++ server application side